doctorfree/lazyman.dev/_tabs/usage.md

 ##### Plugin configuration

-Several Neovim plugins in the `nvim-Lazyman` configuration can be optionally installed or replaced by another plugin with similar functionality.
+Several Neovim plugins in the `Lazyman` configuration can be optionally installed or replaced by another plugin with similar functionality.
 The plugins that are configurable in this way in `configuration.lua` are briefly described below along with their default settings: